openshift/origin/HACKING.md

 (you can open this in a browser).
 This supports `OPENSHIFT_PROFILE_HOST=` and `OPENSHIFT_PROFILE_PORT=` to change default ip `127.0.0.1` and default port `6060`.
 This works for master components only.
-  * In case of openshift-node, we need to get data from port on which kubelet is running 10250 and (default port).
+  * In case of openshift-node, we need to get data from port on which kubelet is running 10250 (default port).
 We can get the pprof data using following command:

  	`oc get --raw /debug/pprof/profile --server https://node_name:10250 > /tmp/sample.pprof`